nap2000/docs/analysis-export.rst

    choice separated from the others by a space.
 If not selected then a column will be exported for each choice with a value of "1" if the choice was selected or "0" if not selected.
 *  Split Lat / Lon.
 If selected latitude and longitude for geopoint questions will be put in separate columns.
 *  Embed images in Excel File.
-If thumbnails of selected images will be included in the exported excel file.
+If selected images will be included in the exported excel file.
+The size of the images will be set to 300 pixels in width.
+Clicking on the image in the spreadseet will open the full size image.
 *  Include Meta Data.
 Select to include meta data in the export.